HarrelAlex/Medical-image-analysis-MP/README.md

-# Disease Prediction Using Medical Images MP
+# Prognosis Using Medical Imaging

 ### IDEA: